 - 20. This section applies to providers that are exempt charities and for which the OfS is the principal regulator (see Annex B).
 This section does not apply to providers that are registered charities, although the Charity Commission may place similar disclosure obligations on these providers. - 21.
 An exempt charity is not registered with or directly regulated by the Charity Commission.
-The OfS is the principal regulator for higher education providers that are exempt charities10.
-As such the OfS: - a.
+The OfS is the principal regulator for higher education providers that are exempt charities.
+10 As such the OfS: - a.
 Has a legal duty to do all that it reasonably can to promote compliance by a charity's trustees with their legal obligations in exercising control and management of the administration of the charity.
 (This is the OfS's 'compliance objective' under section 26 of the Charities Act 2011; see paragraph 22 for more information about this.) - b.
 Will notify the Charity Commission if the OfS has concerns that a provider is not complying with charity law, and may ask it to open a statutory inquiry.
 The OfS cannot investigate charity law matters itself.
 The Charity Commission can only open a statutory inquiry into a provider's activities if the OfS asks it to do so. - c.
 Must be consulted by the Charity Commission before it uses any of its powers in respect of a provider, even where the provider is asking the Charity Commission to do so (for example, to allow a provider to combine endowment funds together to make them more efficient and cost-effective to manage). - 22.
 The OfS will discharge its 'compliance objective' under charity law by: - a.
 Making information available to providers about changes to the charity law obligations that apply to exempt charities.
-Providers are encouraged to subscribe to the OfS's charity regulation mailing list at https://www.jiscmail.ac.uk/Charityreg-OfS to receive such briefings and alerts. - b.
+Providers are encouraged to subscribe to the OfS's primary mailing list at www.officeforstudents.org.uk/sign-up-for-email-alerts/ ('OfS alerts') to receive such briefings and alerts. - b.
 Promoting compliance with charity law by sharing with providers relevant guidance from the Charity Commission and the Fundraising Regulator, through the mailing list set out in paragraph 6. - c.
 Working with other organisations, such as Advance HE, to develop guidance to support trustees in understanding their own and the charity's responsibilities under charity law. - d.
-Notifying the Charity Commission if the OfS has concerns about a breach of charity law or other misconduct or mismanagement in the administration of a provider that is an exempt charity, or if it becomes aware of any other matter in which the Charity Commission has a regulatory interest. - 23.
-Schedule 3 to the Charities Act 2011 sets out categories of exempt charities11.
-The Department for Digital, Culture, Media and Sport, which has legal and policy responsibility for charities, is considering whether to update Schedule 3 to amend the criteria for exempt status to reflect the implementation of the Higher Education and Research Act 2017 (HERA).
-HERA will result in a greater number of charities being regulated by the OfS, and it could therefore be appropriate for the OfS to become the principal regulator for those that are currently registered with the Charity Commission.
-Any such changes would require consultation by the Department for Digital, Culture, Media and Sport and would not come into effect before 1 August 2019.
+Notifying the Charity Commission if the OfS has concerns about a breach of charity law or other misconduct or mismanagement in the administration of a provider that is an exempt charity, or if it becomes aware of any other matter in which the Charity Commission has a regulatory interest.